withfig/autocomplete/README.md

 To use the linter, run the following command from the root folder.
 `node linter.js specs/[specName].js`

+To run the linter on ALL specs in the /specs folder, run `node linter.js`

 ### Questions and support
 <br />
 <p>Email us any time: <a href="mailto:hello@withfig.com">hello@withfig.com</a></p>